'It Seemed Apocalyptic' 40 Years Ago When Mount St. Helens Erupted

 Defining a danger zone was tricky because predicting volcanic behavior is elusive.
 In fact, the timing, magnitude and direction of the May 18 blast defied what geologists had believed based on past behavior of Mount St. Helens and other volcanoes.

 The powerful lateral blast didn't fit their understanding of the mountain's past.
 The power of the blast surprised them.
-And despite two months of earthquakes, ashfall and a growing bulge on the north flank, the timing of the eruption was a complete surprise.
+And despite two months of earthquakes, ashfall and a growing bulge on the north flank, the timing of the eruption was a surprise.

 "There was no sign that it was going to happen at 8:32 in the morning of May 18," says Seth Moran, the scientist-in-charge at the Cascades Volcano Observatory in Vancouver, Wash.
 "There was no short-term indication.
 And there had been a lot of optimism that there would be signs" of a cataclysmic eruption.

 Geologists have since documented similar volcanic behavior at Mount St. Helens and elsewhere.
-The eruption gave them new information about what to look for in the deposits eruptions leave behind.
+The eruption gave them new information about what to look for in the deposits that eruptions leave behind.

-But they still warn that massive eruptions can occur suddenly at Mount St. Helens and other Cascade Mountain volcanoes, including Mt.
-Rainier in Washington and Mt.
-Hood in Oregon.
+But they still warn that massive eruptions can occur suddenly at Mount St. Helens and other Cascade Mountain volcanoes, including Mount Rainier in Washington and Mount Hood in Oregon.
 There may be little or no warning of big blasts or catastrophic mud and debris flows.
-So, vulnerable communities have been identified and warned.
+So vulnerable communities have been identified and warned.
 And remote monitoring networks have been established.

 "That's a lesson we certainly learned at Mount St. Helens," Moran says.
 "It's influencing the putting out [of] instruments on other volcanoes that in some cases haven't erupted in thousands of years.
 But there's the potential for them to do so if that volcano wakes up."